falreis/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search known images over the pictures using different windows sizes.
-I choosed this approach due the scale transformation over 2D images into 3D images (real).
+I choosed this approach due the scale transformation over 3D views into 2D images.
 In 2D images, far away objects is smaller than near objects (perspective).

 I did one loop increasing the window size each step and finding the vehicles in different positions.
 Firstly, I searched small vehicles over the top of my region of interests, thinking if they were far away, they will be small from the car perspective.
 In the next loop, I increased the window size and searched again, starting at the top position, but trying to find big vehicles.
 I did the same procedure with different windows sizes, trying to find nearby vehicles.

 The code for this procedure described in the last 2 paragraph is available in `window_pipeline` function, inside [IPython notebook](./code.ipynb) file.

-To decide the windows sizes and the overlap parameters, I tested some situations and tuned the values.
-To overlap parameters, I tried different values with my previous tests and after the first test with the final HOG parameters, I just adjust a little bit for an good value.
+To decide the windows sizes and the overlap parameters, I tested some situations and tuned the parameters.
+To the *overlap* parameter, I tried different values in my previous tests and after the first test with the my final HOG approach, I just adjust a little bit for a good number, to tune the algorithm.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?